 How DISA Can Help

-DISA’s background screening services are thorough and comprehensive, and our professionals will help walk you through building a package that will meet your industry needs.
-When choosing to go through DISA, you will find reliable background screening options that ensure verified and compliant information gets returned to the employers who request it.
+DISA’s background check services are thorough and comprehensive, and our professionals will help walk you through building a package that will meet your industry needs.
+When choosing to go through DISA, you will find reliable background check options that ensure verified and compliant information gets returned to the employers who request it.

 DISA is a member of the NAPBS and our employees hold private investigator licenses and process more than 2 million background products each year.